BrandonTur90/Spotify-Data-Analysis/README.md

   - The prdicted parameters give inference about the importance of each feature.
   - This model gives well-calibrated probabilities outputs along with the classification results.

+* Disadvantages
+  - As the logistics regression prdicts precise probabilistics outcomes based on the independent features, on high dimensional datasets, this will lead to over-fit on the training set.
+As a result, the accuracy of the prdictions on the traning set and thus on the model may nt be able to predicts accurate results on the test set.
+  - If the data is not linearly separable in higher dimension, it requires transformation of non linear features by increasing the number of features.
+This is required since non linear problems cannot be solved.
+  - Complex relationships are difficult to capture.